redhat-developer/rhbk-quickstarts/nodejs/resource-server/README.md

 Running tests
 --------------------

-Make sure RHBK is [running](#starting-and-configuring-the-rhbk-server).
+Make sure _Red Hat build of Keycloak_ is [running](#starting-and-configuring-the-red-hat-build-of-keycloak-server).
 Also make sure that node server is still listening on http://localhost:3000 .

 1. Open a terminal and navigate to the root directory of this quickstart.